 History of the King Shepherd

-When you think of a "designer breed," you may imagine a teacup-sized purse or lap pooch—but the giant, rugged-looking King Shepherd can be considered a designer breed, too.
-Originating in the United States in the 1990s, the King Shepherd was originally bred to create a German Shepherd mix that had fewer health issues than a purebred German Shepherd.
+The term "designer breed" may include dogs like Labradoodles and Yorkipoos, but it also refers to the giant, rugged-looking King Shepherd.
+Originating in the United States in the 1990s, these dogs were originally bred to create a German Shepherd mix that had fewer health issues than a purebred German Shepherd.

-American breeders David Turkheimer and Shelley Watts-Cross fist bred a German Shepherd with a Shiloh Shepherd, a hybrid breed that blends German Shepherd with Alaskan Malamute, to elevate the best qualities of the German Shepherd.
-In order to achieve the long-haired look they wanted, the breeders also blended long-haired German Shepherds from European lineages.
-Incorporating European lines didn't just give King Shepherds their distinctive coats—it also boosted genetic variation, thereby reducing the risk of certain genetic issues that are common in very inbred lineages.
+American breeders David Turkheimer and Shelley Watts-Cross first bred a German Shepherd with a Shiloh Shepherd (a hybrid of German Shepherds and Alaskan Malamutes) to elevate the best qualities of the German Shepherd.
+In order to achieve the long-haired look they wanted, the breeders also incorporated long-haired German Shepherds from European lineages.
+These European lines didn't just give King Shepherds their distinctive coats, but they also boosted genetic variation.
+This was essential to reduce the risk of genetic issues that have become common in longstanding lineages because of inbreeding.

 Because King Shepherds are a relatively new breed—and still fairly rare among American families—they are not yet recognized by the American Kennel Club.
-They are, however, recognized by the American Rare Breed Associations (ARBA), World Wide Kennel Club (WWKC), and Eastern Rare Breed Dog Club (ERBDC), among other smaller organizations.
+They are, however, recognized by the American Rare Breed Association (ARBA), World Wide Kennel Club (WWKC), and Eastern Rare Breed Dog Club (ERBDC), among additional smaller organizations.

 King Shepherd Care

 If you're looking for a low-maintenance dog, the King Shepherd may not be the right pet for you.
 Between their grooming and exercise requirements, King Shepherds need lots of time, energy, and attention in order to thrive.